bjthompson17/Python-Testing-Tools/README.md

          name = <'test name'>,                         # Default is ""
          timeout = <'test timelimit in seconds'>,      # Default is 10, use -1 for no timelimit user_input = <'Any iterable list/tuple of inputs'>,   # Default is an empty tuple print_input = <True/False>,                   # Default is True.
 Print user input to console. capture_input = <True/False>,                 # Default is True.
 Capture user input and prompt in std output comparison. print_out = <True/False>,                     # Default is True.
 Print stdout stream during execution. print_err = <True/False>,                     # Default is True.
-Print stderr stream during execution. expect_out = <'expected output as a string'>, # Default is None.
-If left alone, will not compare std output. expect_err = <'expected error output "" '>,   # Default is None.
-If left alone, will not compare err output. expect_rval = <'expected return value'>,      # Default is UnknownValue.
-If left alone, will not compare return value.
+Print stderr stream during execution. expect_out = <'expected stdout output as a string'>,   # Default is None.
+If left alone, will not compare std output. expect_err = <'expected stderr output as a string'>,   # Default is None.
+If left alone, will not compare err output. expect_rval = <'expected return value'>,      # Default is UnknownValue().
+If left alone, will not compare return value. expect_success = <True/False>                 # Default is True.
+Set to False if you expect this test to fail.
     )
 ...
 # To execute the test, just call it like a function